vanetlabiitj/GSpfl/README.md

 # GSpfl
-# Research Code for [Graph Structured Personalized Federated Learning for Spatio-temporal Crime Prediction with Skewed Data]
+# Graph Structured Personalized Federated Learning for Spatio-temporal Crime Prediction with Skewed Data

 This repository contains the code and datasets used in our research paper.